seago/seago/README.md

 ## Seago

 Seago is a simple web framework.
-The router package is inspired by web.go and martinit.
+The router package is inspired by web.go and martini.

 ## Features
 * RESTful support